marco-m/timeit/README.md

 ## Signal handling and exit status

 `timeit`, like its ancestor `/usr/bin/time`, will ignore SIGINT (CTRL-C) and will transparently let the timed command decide how to handle the signal.
-This allows for example the timed command to react to SIGINT by entering a clean up phase before exiting.
+This allows for example the timed command to react to SIGINT by entering a cleanup phase before exiting.

 In any case, `timeit` will exit with the same exit status of the timed command.